 The drive to Albany took us through the whole mosaic of South West landscapes including wetlands brimming with water on backroads David had never travelled on in his youth.
 The journey was marred by a collision with a kangaroo.
 David walked back to dispatch the poor animal only to find the female and joey in the last stages of dying.
-Distress, attention the damage to the car (modest) and the need to get to Albany for the Permaculture Festival organised by Great Southern Permaculture, Green Skills Inc and other partners had us drag the dead animal to the bush and proceed slowly on our way rather than harvest the meat.
+Distress, attention to the damage to the car (modest) and the need to get to Albany for the Permaculture Festival organised by Great Southern Permaculture, Green Skills Inc and other partners had us drag the dead animal to the bush and proceed slowly on our way rather than harvest the meat.

 By the time we got to the venue (the Living Water Church and Community Garden) the temperature was down to 8℃ with a strong south wester delivering driving rain.
 Still the crowd checking the stalls was substantial.
 Su set up the bookstall with a steady stream of sales while David spent some time getting the tech set up to be the best possible.
 After the stalls were packed away, Tan gave an introduction.
-Then a local Minang Noongar traditional ner gave a great welcome to country while wielding a club traditionally used for hunting small easily caught animals for which it would inappropriate (overkill) to use a spear or other more effective weapon.
+Then a local Minang Noongar traditional elder gave a great welcome to country while wielding a club traditionally used for hunting small easily caught animals for which it would inappropriate (overkill) to use a spear or other more effective weapon.
 The story and the tool illustrate the principle of “small and slow solutions” that is a common theme of many indigenous stories restraining our consumption.
 While David was very appreciative of the welcome he was humbled when he was handed the weapon as a gift.
 Su reckoned the presentation set a new standard and the crowd of over 120 was very engaged by the story, with great follow up questions before book sales and afternoon tea.
 Following the break Tan and Rachel Pontin, local Green Skills facilitator, ran a 2040 futures visioning exercise where about 40 people divided into groups focused on one key field of concern: food, water, energy, housing, waste and transport.
 And we sold out of RetroSuburbia, Permaculture: Principles and Pathways Beyond Sustainability, Milkwood and The Weed Forager’s Handbook amongst others.
 What an event!

 We packed up, thanked the venue partners and decamped to Rachel’s, a 1960s fibro cement 4 bedroom house she bought two years previously with retrosuburban self-reliance in mind.
 A shared meal and evening and a nice wind down with Tan, Rachel, and Rachel’s mate and all round fix it man Sam.